speedcontrol/nodecg-speedcontrol/READMES/API/Replicants.md

 An object with data on the current status of the timer.
 The timer tick happens every 100ms, if the current `state` is `"running"`.

-- `time` *[`string`]* Current human readable time the timer is at; same as printed on the *Run Timer* panel.
-- `state` *[`string`]* Current state of the timer:
-  - `"stopped"`: Timer is at 0
-  - `"running"`: Timer is currently running
-  - `"paused"`: Timer was runnig but has been paused
-  - `"finished"`: Timer has been ended and is showing final time
-- `milliseconds` *[`number`]* Current time, but in milliseconds for calculations.
-- `timestamp` *[`number`]* A `Date.now()` timestamp of when the last tick update happened, used internally for time recovery if NodeCG is closed/quits unexpectedly.
-- `teamFinishTimes` *[`object`]* Keyed object for the time a team has finished; key is the team ID.
-This is used even during non-race runs, so if you need to know if one of those was forfeit you will need to check the finish time in here.
-Object is an identical copy to the `timer` replicant, except `teamFinishTimes` is removed, and `state` is different:
-  - `"completed"` This team successfully finished the run
-  - `"forfeit"` This team forfeit the runnow if one of those was forfeit you still need to check the finish time here.

 The default object state:
 ```javascript
 {